canvascbl/helpdesk/_posts/2020-04-06-hiding-courses.md

 remove you from the class or hide it on Canvas.

-CanvasCBL also remembers courses that you hide across devices, so if you hide a class on your computer, it'll be hidden on your computer, too.
+CanvasCBL also remembers courses that you hide across devices, so if you hide a class on your computer, it'll be hidden on your phone, too.

 ## Hiding A Course